lobster2k25/skills-introduction-to-github/PROFILE.md

-Welcome to my new profile!
+Welcome to my GitHub profile!